Pacific Coast Photo Gallery: The Wrong Way Home

 Last summer a chance email from an old friend in Southern California with “barn find” in the subject line sparked a series of events that culminated in a full blown motorcycle adventure.

-This fly-and-ride started with a manic marathon garage session to get the bikes road ready; and then spun into a pipe-dream bucketb list trip up the Pacific Coast on two iconic vintage motorcycles.
+This fly-and-ride started with a manic marathon garage session to get the bikes road ready; and then spun into a pipe-dream bucket list trip up the Pacific Coast on two iconic vintage motorcycles.

 Attached to that original email were photos showing a dusty pair of orphaned air-cooled BMW “S” bikes, languishing in a warehouse in the arid desert foothills of the Ortega mountains in Southern California.

-Thanks to the BMWMOA anonymous book, this fly-and-ride mission found a patron saint when a retired yacht captain living in Oceanside, California, answered a phone call from an unknown number, entertained a wild proposition, and then generously agreed to offer up his hilltop home garage for storage and workspace.
+Thanks to the essential BMWMOA anonymous book (IFYYK), this budding fly-and-ride idea soon found a patron saint when a retired yacht captain living in Oceanside, California, answered a phone call from an unknown number, entertained a wild proposition, and after considering for a day, generously agreed to offer up his spacious hillside home garage for storage and workspace.
 (Will, you rule!)

 After a few near all-nighters of recommissioning work—flushing brake fluid, motor and drive oils, replacing critical seals, fuel lines, batteries and tires, the bikes were just about ready for the road.

-But not before a second trip to California to do some fine tuning, with some help from the Airheads Beemer Club, and which rallied an ad-hoc Tech Day with its Southern California chapter, and a few intrepid members showed up to Will's garage for an afternoon of helping wrench on and pore over the bikes.
+But not before a second trip to California to do some fine tuning, with some help from the Airheads Beemer Club, which mustered an ad-hoc Tech Day with its Southern California chapter, which resulted in a few intrepid members showing up to Will's garage for an afternoon of helping wrench on and pore over the bikes.

-Special thanks to member Bob Hardacker, who insisted we go through the wheel bearings, which led to discovering a nearly spun race in the 220,000-mile R90S, which required replacement before we safely set off.
+Special thanks to member Bob Hardacker, who insisted we go through the wheel bearings, which led to discovering a nearly spun race in the 220,000-mile R90S that required replacement before we safely set off.

-Finally on the last weekend in September we departed from damn near the Mexican border with a target of Cape Flattery on the Olympic Peninsula in Washington State, the furthest navigable northwest point in the USA.
+Finally on the last weekend in September we departed from San Diego county, with a target set on Cape Flattery on the Olympic Peninsula in Washington State—the furthest navigable northwest point in the USA.
+The route was simple: follow the Pacific Coast Highway to its terminus north of San Francisco, and then continue on 101 along the coast until we ran out of country.

 Spoiler alert: we made it.

-*We being myself, Chris Lesser, proprietor and chief adventure officer at Union Garage; and my mercenary copilot Dave Dunn, who to his everlasting credit came on this trip with just a few weeks notice, and practically zero BMW Airhead experience.
+*We in this case being myself, Chris Lesser, self-appointed chief adventure officer at Union Garage; and my mercenary copilot Dave Dunn, who to his everlasting credit committed to this trip by booking a one-way ticket to San Diego with just a few weeks notice, and practically zero BMW Airhead experience.

-If you were around the shop in 2019 you'll remember we helped sponsor Dave's amateur run at the Baja 500.
+Luckily, he's got plenty of other riding experience, on road and off.
+If you were around the shop in 2019 you may remember we helped sponsor Dave's amateur run at the Baja 500.

-Want to see the full video of the trip?
-So do we!
-It’s still in final editing.
+The project is almost out of editing.
 We accidentally shot too much footage, on two Insta 360 cameras, multiplied by 8 days, not even counting Dave's drone or DSLR, and our very patient editor friend is just about finished making sense of it all.

 Until then, the best catalog of the trip existing in the saved story on Instagram, where we were live posting from the road.